biam05/lbaw-feup/docs/EBD.md

     $BODY$
         BEGIN
             IF NOT (SELECT is_moderator FROM users WHERE users.id = new.moderator_id) THEN
-                RAISE EXCEPTION 'There must be a moderator to update a request status.';
+                RAISE EXCEPTION 'Only moderators can update a request status.';
             END IF;
             RETURN NEW;
         END